Roshani252006/E-COMMERCE-SALES-PERFORMANCE-DASHBOARD/README.md

 Businesses need to monitor sales and profit trends to make informed decisions.
 This project aims to identify key sales patterns, profitable regions, and high-performing product categories using historical sales data.

+## Project Story

+Businesses generate large amounts of sales data, but raw data alone does not provide actionable insights.
+The goal of this project was to transform sales data into meaningful business information through an interactive dashboard.

+Using the Superstore dataset, I analyzed sales performance, profitability, regional trends, and product category performance.
+I selected KPI cards, charts, and slicers to make the dashboard easy to understand and interactive for users.

+The dashboard revealed important trends across regions and product categories while providing a clear overview of business performance.
+Through this project, I gained practical experience in data analysis, visualization, and dashboard development using Power BI.

+If I were to improve this project in the future, I would incorporate forecasting and predictive analytics to support business decision-making.

 ## Data Source

 * Dataset: Superstore Sales Dataset